On The Issues

 12. Illegal immigrants earn citizenship – Agree

 People who enter our country illegally should be deported as soon as possible.
 People should be able to become U.S. citizens while they are in their original country.
-Fast Track Naturalization can be achieved with a six-month student visa program.
+Fast Track Naturalization can be achieved with a six-month student visa program where the people attend classes in their home country.
 Unlike the Dream Act, this will be open to people of all ages.
 A $1,000 filing fee would be required and would include an education in English, U.S. Government and History.
-A person would be able to take the citizenship test in English as many times as needed with that six-month period.
+A person would be able to take the citizenship test (while in their home country) in English as many times as needed with that six-month period.
 No person with a criminal conviction would qualify for citizenship.
 After six months, employers will be told that current laws against hiring illegal immigrants will be enforced.

 13. Support & expand free trade – Oppose